• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 What is Customer Service?

 Over the prior few decades, customer service has evolved alongside many other industries.
 As mobile phones have become firmly ensconced in everyone’s life, for example, it has become more common for businesses to supplement the traditional avenues of phone calls and emails by adding text messaging and chatbot customer support to their customer service toolkit.
-This is part of what is known as an omni-channel strategy, in which more effort is made to meet customers where they’re at rather than expecting them to conform to the communication pathways a business already has in place.
+This is part of what is known as an omni-channel, in which more effort is made to meet customers where they’re at rather than expecting them to conform to the communication pathways a business already has in place.

 Why is Customer Service Important?

-High-quality customer service agents can do a lot to contribute to the impression that a company is considerate, and genuinely cares about its users.
+High-quality customer service agents can do a lot to contribute to the impression that a company is considerate and genuinely cares about its users.

 What Are Examples of Good Customer Service?